-- Currently, there is an apparent lack of expertise in assessing therapy needs by planners and Local Area Coordinators (LACs).

-- The disability therapy workforce needs further post graduate investment, through training and clinical supervision, to respond safely to a range of very complex care needs or issues, such as:

-- o specialised assistive technology and equipment,

-- o dysphagia and saliva management,
+- There is an apparent lack of expertise and technical capacity in assessing therapy needs by planners and Local Area Coordinators (LACs).
+No functional instruments are in use and results in uncertainty and lack of clarity of reasonable and necessary. - Participants with complex specialised therapy needs residing in regional, remote and rural areas do not have access to therapy specialists due to the lack of specialised service providers available in the areas. - The disability therapy workforce needs further post graduate investment, through training and clinical supervision, to respond safely to a range of very complex care needs or issues, such as: - specialised assistive technology and equipment, - o dysphagia and saliva management,

 - o pain management,

 - o sleep management,

-- o behaviour management,

 - o spasticity management and mobility issues,

 - o cognition and learning,

-- o complex communication needs,
+- complex communication needs,

 - o complex mealtime management,

+- o behaviour management,

 - o emotional wellbeing and mental health issues,

 - o child protection and/or family violence issues,

 - o abuse and assault issues, and

 - Transdisciplinary early childhood intervention.

+- Current policy is that maintenance therapy is to be carried out by personnel other than therapists.
+There are no agreed guidelines on this approach.

+- Various issues pertaining to accessing, funding and receiving the essential assistive technology cause participants not to benefit fully from the specialised therapy service supports included in their plans because therapy and AT is part and parcel of the overall wellbeing of the participants.